 The regional or program office OL BC will act as a resource as you complete each activity.
 Discuss any questions you may have about how a task must be done or how the guidance is applied.
 The OL BC may also designate a qualified Chief Examiner to work with you as you complete the various activities.

 You are responsible for keeping track of what tasks you have completed.
-Be sure that you have completed all aspects of an OJT activity before you meet with the regional or program office OL BC for evaluation.
+Be sure that you have completed all aspects of an OJT activity before you meet with the regional or program office OL BC or designated chief examiner for evaluation.

-(OJT-OLE-1) (L) Observe Initial Licensing Examinations
+(OJT-OLE-1) (L) Observe Two Initial Licensing Examinations